Click to View Noncredit Courses

 A: We follow the regular Mission College calendar.

-A: No documents are required other than information needed to complete the college application in CCC Apply.
+A: No documents are required other than information needed to complete the Mission College Noncredit Application

 Q: Do I need to attend the college orientation?

-A: No. It is not required for noncredit ESL students.
+A: No. It is not required for ESL students.

 Q: I can't attend every class because of my job.
 Is that OK?